Multimode Phonon-Polaritons in Lead-Halide Perovskites in the Ultrastrong Coupling Regime: Experimental results

+These films exhibit two distinct optical phonon modes in free space, labeled as $\lambda=1$ and $\lambda=2$, corresponding to the rocking and stretching of Pb--I bonds, respectively.
+Due to the orientational disorder of methylammonium molecules, which breaks the lattice space-group symmetry, these phonons acquire a mixed transverse-optical (TO) and longitudinal-optical (LO) character~\cite{La-o-vorakiat2016}.
+As a result, they not only exhibit strong infrared absorption~\cite{La-o-vorakiat2016,Sendner2016} but also interact with lattice electrons, as recently observed~\cite{Qu2023}.
+Moreover, low-frequency phonons are particularly beneficial for achieving ultra-strong coupling, as the normalized coupling strength $g/\omega$ increases with decreasing phonon frequency.
+This study, therefore, focuses on the phonons that are most relevant to strong interactions with both photonic and electronic degrees of freedom.
+Since electron-phonon interactions dictate charge mobility and recombination through long-range Coulomb forces, phonon-polariton formation involving low-frequency hybrid TO/LO phonons could offer novel pathways to engineer charge transport in lead-halide perovskites.

+Nanoslot resonators provide significant electric field enhancement due to strong optical confinement within and around the slots~\cite{Seo2009,Kim2018}.
+Since the phonon–photon coupling strength $g \propto \sqrt{N/V}$, where $N$ is the number of unit cells in the crystal and $V$ is the resonator mode volume, the small mode volume of nanoslot resonators enables extreme light--matter interaction regimes even with small perovskite crystals.

+The in-plane spatial distribution of the cavity mode, computed using COMSOL for a perovskite-filled nanoslot, is shown in Fig.~\ref{Fig1_main}c (left panel).
+The field profile follows a sinusoidal pattern~\cite{Roh2023} along the $y$-axis, with an electric field enhancement factor of 20 relative to transmission through a bare quartz substrate.
+The strong confinement of the $x$-component of the electric field ($E_x$) along the $x$- and $z$-axes results in a nearly uniform electric field within the perovskite region (Fig.~\ref{Fig1_main}c, right panel).
+Although the nanoslot thickness is 130\,nm, the cavity mode extends beyond the nanoslot into the surrounding MAPbI$_3$ layer, as depicted in Fig.~\ref{Fig1_main}c.
+The electric field strength above the nanoslot remains comparable to that inside, indicating that the perovskite film covering the slot also contributes to light--matter coupling.
+Notably, when $t$ becomes comparable to the mode's spatial extent along $z$, where $t$ is the perovskite film thickness, $g$ saturates at its maximum value (see Supplementary Information).

-We characterized the perovskite--nanoslot hydrid systems using THz-TDS at room temperature.
-The normal-incident THz beam was linearly polarized along the $x$ axis.
-In free space, the 200-nm-thick MAPbI$_3$ film exhibits dips in transmittance at $\omega_{1}/(2\pi)=0.96$~THz and $\omega_{2}/(2\pi)=1.9$~THz, which correspond to the TO$_1$ and TO$_2$ modes, respectively (Fig.~\ref{Fig2_main}a).
-A bare cavity resonance appears as a single peak in the transmission spectrum.
-Figure~\ref{Fig2_main}b shows the cavity resonance frequency as a function of cavity length $l$.
-By varying $l$, the cavity mode can be tuned into resonance with either the TO$_1$ mode at $\omega_\mathrm{c}=\omega_{1}$ or the TO$_2$ mode at $\omega_\mathrm{c} = \omega_{2}$.
+We characterized the perovskite–nanoslot hybrid system using THz-TDS at room temperature.
+A normal-incident THz beam was linearly polarized along the $x$-axis.
+In free space, a 200-nm-thick MAPbI$_3$ film exhibits transmittance dips at $\omega_{1}/(2\pi)=0.96$~THz and $\omega_{2}/(2\pi)=1.9$~THz, corresponding to the two phonon modes $\lambda=1$ and $\lambda=2$, respectively (Fig.~\ref{Fig2_main}a).
+The bare cavity resonance appears as a single peak in the transmission spectrum.
+Figure \ref{Fig2_main}b displays the cavity resonance frequency as a function of cavity length $l$.
+By adjusting $l$, the cavity mode can be brought into resonance with either the $\lambda=1$ mode ($\omega_\mathrm{c}=\omega_{1}$) or the $\lambda=2$ mode ($\omega_\mathrm{c} = \omega_{2}$).